blockbridge/blockbridge-simulator/README.md

 ### Management CLI

 Use the [Blockbridge Command Line Tools](http://www.blockbridge.com/the-blockbridge-command-line-tools/) for management via the command line.
-The CLI is available for both linux and windows.
+The CLI is available for both Linux and Windows.

 ````
 $ bb auth login